 Average Mobile Phone Bill Per Month (as of Jun 2020)

 Recently, there were some rule changes regarding buying and owning property in New Zealand.
 Unfortunately, they are not in favour of foreigners.
 In August 2018, the country’s parliament passed an Overseas Investment Amendment Bill.

-This bill prohibits foreign investors from buying into the housing market especially residential properties.
+This bill prohibits foreign investors from buying into the housing market, especially residential properties.
 You can still do limited investment in apartment complexes and hotels.
-This bill enables native New Zealanders to purchase homes without interference of wealthy overseas investors driving up prices.
+This bill enables native New Zealanders to purchase homes without the interference of wealthy overseas investors driving up prices.
 There are certain exceptions to foreigners who can buy property in the country according to the bill.
 This bill has exceptions for foreigners with the following: